 This interactive experience applies Seven Candles insights to what the world needs in this time of crumbling systems.
 We watch in dismay as ecosystems, political systems, economic expectations, civil society and the climate fall apart all around us.
 How can we each contribute to a world better aligned with how reality actually works?
 How can our behavior be more life-affirming, more sustainable, more satisfying?

 This workshop applies science concepts from the original Seven Candles presentation to a world in crisis, asking and answering the question “What does the world need now?”

 - The Great Turning: Stories and Music to Inspire Cultural Shift – Multimedia + Live Music Performance, 2 hours.

-Fee arrangements: Home Hospitality for Saturday evening may be requested based on distance.
-Payment is whatever your congregation's standard fee for presenters is.
+Fee arrangements: Standard honorarium is great.
+Home Hospitality for Saturday evening may be requested based on distance.